Explore content

 If someone has shared a URL to an item's preview page with you, open the URL in a new browser tab.
 If the data is filtered by a given attribute, the page will automatically open to this filtered view.
 You can adjust filters before downloading the data for your own use.

-• Select the Filter data button Filter data, and Filters or Styling to display map features based on attribute table.
-String (text) values will be visualized with categorical symbolization.
-Numeric values will be visualized with graduated symbolization.
+• Click the Filter data button Filter data, and set Filters or Styling to display map features based on an attribute table.
+String (text) values are visualized with categorical symbolization.
+Numeric values are visualized with graduated symbolization.

 • Use the Select tool to select and access attributes for a particular map feature.
 Use the Draw point, Line, or Area tools to draw a feature on the map.

 • To create an enlarged area around a drawn feature and contain data of interest, choose Filter to this point (line, or area).
-Filters by area will include features that are inside or intersect the polygon.
-In the Location Filter, enter a Distance (radius) and select Units.
+Filters by area will include features that are inside or that intersect the polygon.
+In the Location Filter setting, enter a Distance radius, and select a Units value.

-• To download filtered versions of spatial or tabular data, select the Filter data button Filter data (shows number of features for download).
+• To download filtered versions of spatial or tabular data, click the Filter data button Filter data, which shows the number of features for download.
 You can also select attributes in table view or on map view to filter specific data.

 Note: